element-hq/element-web/README.md

 1. Install the prerequisites: `npm install`.
 1. Configure the app by copying `config.sample.json` to `config.json` and modifying it (see below for details).
-1. `npm run dist` to build a tarball to deploy.
+1. Run `npm run dist` to build a tarball to deploy.
 Untaring this file will give a version-specific directory containing all the files that need to go on your web server.

-Note that `npm run dist` is not supported on Windows, so Windows users can run `npm run build`, which will build all the necessary files into the `webapp` directory.
+(Note that `npm run dist` is not supported on Windows, so Windows users can run `npm run build`, which will build all the necessary files into the `webapp` directory.
 The version of Riot will not appear in Settings without using the dist script.
-You can then mount the `webapp` directory on your webserver to actually serve up the app, which is entirely static content.
+You can then mount the `webapp` directory on your webserver to actually serve up the app, which is entirely static content.)

 config.json
 ===========